jpramirez/assessments/backend-golang/readme.md

 ## Unit tests

-Write functional and API test using using [Jest](https://jestjs.io/).
+Write functional and API test the tool of your choice.

 ## Hosting details